zetev0l/zetev0l/README.md

 - Currently taking Original Science subjects, and as far as I'm getting...
 It's pretty good.

 # Join date..
-- I joined Github back circa-2021 when I was 13 and left my account untouched for like 3.5 years.
+- I joined Github back in circa-2021 when I was 13 and left my account untouched for like 3.5 years.
 That's because I don't even understand what the hell is Github even and moved on to something else.
 - Returning back to Github this year because I saw people using it for their code projects.
 So, why don't I.

 # Qn'A :